Retr0981/Data-Analysis-Real-Works/README.md

 ---

-## Welcome Back!
+## What’s Inside?
 Hi there! 👋 I’m excited to share with you my latest project: TechWay-Formulas.
 This Excel workbook is crafted with care to help you dive into ticket data with meaningful insights and powerful calculations.

-## What’s Inside?

 ### 1. Key Metrics